Some Unfiltered Facts About Raw Water

 • Disinfection: Killing of waterborne bacteria through chlorine and other chemical treatments

-Apart from these treatment steps, local municipalities employ their own measures of making domestic water healthy to drink.
-So, what’s the point of spending large sums of money on a potentially harmful commodity when you can get the safest type from your own tap?
+Apart from these treatment steps, local municipalities employ their measures of making domestic water healthy to drink.
+So, what’s the point of spending large sums of money on a potentially harmful commodity when you can get the safest type from your tap?

 Leave a Reply